recallmenot/pipewarp/README.md

  a) use the included flake with `nix run`, then run as if on regular linux (see above)
  b) use musnix
  c) use steam-run `steam-run bash`

+## volume control
+Since pipewarp relies on creating a sink, this sink will capture your system volume control.
+I recommend you leave this sink volume at 100% as this will make it near-lossless.
+Pipewarp allows you to control the volume of the output device using the arrow keys.
+On most devices, this is hardware volume control, conserving your precious bit-depth, as opposed to reducing volume before sending it to the output device.

+## quitting
+Just press `q` in the terminal running pipewarp.
+Pipewarp restores the pior audio output and volume when it is quit or Carla is closed.
+I'd advise agains killing pipewarp by closing the terminal window while it's running as it won't be able to restore the audio configuration this way.

 # Plugins